School Council News

-We have also just chosen a new scooter pod to park our scooters in, after winning the CYC ‘Scoot to School’ Competition in Walk to School Week.
-We have decided on a red and yellow pod because that will be bright and cheerful, like our school.
+School Council also chose a new scooter pod to park our scooters in, after winning the CYC ‘Scoot to School’ Competition in Walk to School Week.